REED BED SOLUTIONS AND TECHNOLOGY

 An old industrial site, used for pesticide research was converted with 4 reed beds.

-Contaminated groundwater was cleaned over a 20 year period and securing the safety of rivers and sensitive areas nearby.
+Contaminated groundwater was cleaned over a 20 year period, securing the safety of rivers and sensitive areas nearby.

 Billingham reed beds were designed and built to treat mixed waste waters from ICI, formerly the largest chemical facility of its type in Europe.